Continued from A Mennonite’s Day in Court

 I heard voices yelling from all the doors, “Anna Wall stay here… stay here, wonderful!
-Wonderful!” followed be a voice I recognized but couldn’t figure out who it could be, “Anna!
+Wonderful!” followed by a voice I recognized but couldn’t figure out who it could be, “Anna!
 Anna!”
 He called, as the ship was about to tip over I turned around and saw Mark standing there, handcuffed and all chained up, holding a bomb in his hands.
 In a calm low voice, he said, “I love you, Anna, all I wanted was your flesh,” as he dropped the bomb.

-The sound I thought was the bomb exploding while the ship tipped over was a cup hitting the table top very close to me.
+The sound I thought was the bomb exploding while the ship tipped over was a cup hitting the tabletop very close to me.
 I took a deep startling breath as I opened my eyes and saw the words Tim Hortons on the cup in front of me.

 “I’m sorry Anna, I didn’t mean to startle you, I brought you a cappuccino,” said Sam the dude.

-As I rubbed my eyes to see where I was and what was going on, my heart beat began to slow down when I realized that it wasn't real that I had just had a weird bad dream.
+As I rubbed my eyes to see where I was and what was going on, my heartbeat began to slow down when I realized that it wasn't real, that I had just had a weird bad dream.

 Sam pulled himself up onto the table, looking down at me he asked, “How are you holding up Anna?”

 “Ah… I am not sure, I have a big headache,” I answered.

 “Here let me open that for you,” he said, as he picked up the cup, opened it, and slid it across the table toward me.

 “Thanks,” I said, as I picked it up and took a sip.